cloojure/tupelo/README.md

 cooljure
 ========

-Cooljure:  Cool stuff you wish was in Clojure
+# Cool stuff you wish was in Clojure

+Leiningen coordinates:

 [![Clojars Project]
 (http://clojars.org/cooljure/latest-version.svg)]
 (http://clojars.org/cooljure)

+## Overview

 Have you ever wanted to do something simple but clojure.core doesn't support it?
 Or, maybe you are wishing for an enhanced version of a standard function.
 The goal of Cooljure is to add support for these convenience features, so that you have a simple way of using either the enhanced version or the original version.